 ../vm-guest-os-debian

 In the last few years, I have been teaching an introduction to GNU/Linux, Bash, Bash Script, the very basics of VIM, and git.
 The main issue I encountered during the course was the lack of a common platform for everyone to practice what was learned.
 Not everyone uses a GNU/Linux distribution or knows how to install it.
 So, I came up with the idea of setting up a disk image with a preinstalled Debian OS that could be loaded in a virtual machine (QEMU, VirtualBox, or WSL).
-This guide contains all the steps I followed to create it, and at the time I wrote it, the host OS was Ubuntu 16.04 (Xenial).
+This guide contains all the steps I followed to create it, and the host OS was Ubuntu 16.04 (Xenial).

 Bootstrap Debian OS